 Restaurants in Bridgton and Harrison

 In Harrison, popular spots include the Old Mill Tavern and the Ruby Slippers Café and Bakery.
 Bridgton’s charming Main Street in lined with restaurants and cafes.
 At Bridgton’s equestrian-themed restaurant, The Black Horse Tavern, there’s something for everyone.
-Vivo’s Country Italian Kitchen & Bar has mouth-watering choices of classic rustic Italian cuisine.
+Ancora Italian Kitchen has mouth-watering choices of classic rustic Italian cuisine.
 Located in a renovated gas station, the Standard Gastropub offers burgers and street fare along with an impressive selection of beers.
 The Campfire Grille is a down-to-earth restaurant with an immense menu.
 For high tea, look no further than the Clipper Merchant Tea House.